FuelLabs/fuels-rs/docs/src/testing/the-setup-contract-test-macro.md

 - create multiple wallets
 - create specific assets, etc.

-However, it is often the case that we want to test only the contract methods, and we want to simply deploy the contract with the default configuration parameters.
+However, it is often the case that we want to test only the contract methods and we want to deploy the contract with the default configuration parameters.
 The `setup_contract_test!` macro can do exactly that.

 ---